cazsargeant/Wiz-Terraform-and-DevSecOps-Demo/README.md

-# Wiz DevSecOps Pipeline Portfolio Demo
+# Wiz DevSecOps Pipeline Demo

-An anonymised portfolio demo showing how Wiz Code can support a DevSecOps workflow across source control and CI/CD pipelines.
+A demo showing how Wiz Code can support a DevSecOps workflow across source control and CI/CD pipelines.

 This repository is part of my public CV/portfolio.
 It is intentionally generic and contains no organisation-specific environment details.